dguitarbite/OpenStack-Folsom-VM-SandBox-Guide/Sand-box-your-VMs.rst

   7. Controller Node
   8. Network Node
   9. Compute Node
+  10. Launch OpenStack Horizon Dashboard
-  10. Word Of Advice.
+  11. Word Of Advice
-  11. Licensing
+  12. Licensing
-  12. Contacts
+  13. Contacts
-  13. Acknowledgment
+  14. Acknowledgment
-  14. Credits
+  15. Credits
-  15. To do
+  16. To do

 0. What is it?
 ==============